boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

     $ VNET="vnet${DID:0:8}"

-The following commands creates a new namespace for our container process, and attached this new interface to that process namespace.
+The following commands create a new namespace for our container process, and attache this new interface to that namespace.
 So it becomes visible to our container.

     # Create a new namespace
     $ sudo mkdir -p /var/run/netns